 It is essential to keep in mind that this may not be a viable strategy if you think that income during the following financial year is going to be lower than this year’s income.

 Although many EOFY tips have been provided here, it is strongly recommended that you consult with a professional financial advisor before making any final decisions regarding your taxes and finances.
-Not only are everyone’s circumstances different; you may not be aware of other strategies that could be used to help reduce your taxable income.
+Not only are everyone’s circumstances different; you may do my math homework not be aware of other strategies that could be used to help reduce your taxable income.